 Podiatrists and chiropodists do the same job.
 In the UK podiatry is simply the newer name for chiropody.
 The name was changed to podiatry in 1993 as it's the internationally recognised name for a foot specialist.

-A first appointment usually takes about 45 minutes, further appointments usually last 30 minutes.
+A first appointment usually takes between 30 - 45 minutes, follow up appointments usually last 30 minutes.
 Biomechanical assessments and nail surgery appointments are allocated more time.